 Also, control light is needed to grow fodder, so you need to build a small shed net or a low-cost greenhouse.

-- According to your fooder quantity demand, you can build a Hydroponic fodder system. to build this system is required a little space, mostly farmer use 10 ft x10 ft shade net to grow Hydroponic fodder, and it is better to choose shed net location near to the livestock shade because it becomes easy to operate.
+- According to your fooder quantity demand, you can build a Hydroponic fodder system. to build this system is required a little space, mostly farmer use 10 ft x10 ft shade net to grow Hydroponic fodder, and it is better to choose a shed net location near the livestock shade because it becomes easy to operate.

 - To allow ventilation to leave some open space between the roof and side walls when the shed is well ventilated and airy, you can easily maintain the temperature and humidity.

-- The seeds must be kept moist so avoid metal trays because they easily rust so use only plastic trays.
+- The seeds must be kept moist so avoid metal trays because they easily rust, so use only plastic trays.

 - Make 15-20 small size holes in trays for draining any excess water.

-- Inside the shed, you can build a bamboo rack, plastic rack or metal rack to hold these trays.
+- Inside the shed, you can build a bamboo rack, plastic rack, or metal rack to hold these trays.

 - Make three to four layers rack but take care rack should not be too high because it becomes difficult to spray water and removes the trays.